hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 Thanks for posting @gltewalt !
 Nice mascot. :^) I will check it out soon.

 [6:05:55](#zxt91eQWG3emJEHlRobja0G5z9vmqVx864QXzZ9mW0Y) <gltewalt (Greg T)>:
-Ì†ΩÌ∏ä  I hope it's ok for completed v1
+üòä  I hope it's ok for completed v1

 [9:20:02](#FjbbMShvtJZmgIO8co9mLfNkSfhOt4N1-c6R7kF1SPM) <hiiamboris (NOT THIS ONE)>:
 I'd like such tool to remember start and end of every match.
 Then when I select one char/value or more, it would highlight in green parts of the rule that matched this whole selection, and in red - parts that tried to match it but failed.
 Or smth like that :)